Kranky Kids® Software Cheat Sheets

 Paper size (fits on a US Letter and is already cropped to 6.5 x 8.5 in)

-Note: You can make your own Default New Images settings - go to Seashore - Preferences - New Images (see below):
+Note: You can make your own Default New Images settings.
+Go to – Seashore - Preferences - New Images (see below):

 Seashore - new image preferences